BhavyaMehra/Waze_User_Churn_Prediction/README.md

 ## Acknowledgments

-This project is part of Google's Advanced Data Analytics Professional Certificate Course, specifically as the end-of-course project of the "Nuts and Bolts of Machine Learning" sub-course within the broader Google Data Analytics course.
+This project is part of Google's Advanced Data Analytics Professional Certificate Course, specifically as the end-of-course projec.
 As a part of this course, the project aims to apply machine learning techniques to real-world data analytics challenges and provide valuable insights.

-## Additional Information

-For detailed description about this project, including code, analysis, comments, conlusions, next steps etc please refer to the Jupyter Notebook (`Waze Churn project.ipynb`) provided in the repository.